 The family would like to thank Provider Wade Anderson; PA-C, for his friendship and care, and Gunnison Valley Home Health and Hospice.

-Livestreaming of Raymond's services can be found at springerturner.com under his obituary about 15 minutes prior to the service.
+Livestreaming of Raymond's services can be found at www.springerturner.com under Raymond's obituary about 15 minutes prior to the service.

-Burial will be at the Centerfield Cemetery under the care of Springer Turner Funeral Homes of Richfield and Salina.
+Burial with military honors accorded by the Centerfield American Legion Post #105 and the United States Navy Honor Guard will be in the Centerfield Cemetery, under the care of Springer Turner Funeral Homes of Richfield and Salina.

 To order memorial trees or send flowers to the family in memory of Raymond Paul Hartung, please visit our flower store.